 Training of councillors

 No councillor should be permitted to sit on a committee or sub-committee without first having been formally trained.

 It is important that training does not simply relate to procedures, but also covers the making of difficult and potentially controversial decisions, as well as the legal parameters within which the committee as a decision-making body may operate.
 The use of case study material can be helpful to illustrate this.

 All training should be formally recorded by the council and require a signature by the councillor.
 Training should be refreshed at regular intervals for example following changes in legislation.

-In addition to in-house training, there are a number of independent training providers, including licensing bodies – the National Association of Licensing Enforcing Officers (NALEO) and the Institute of Licensing (IoL).
-The IoL is in the process of developing a course outline for a councillor training package.
+In addition to in-house and LGA training, there are a number of independent training providers, including licensing bodies – the National Association of Licensing Enforcing Officers (NALEO) and the Institute of Licensing (IoL).

 Suggested content of a training course

 - current industry trends